 - (a) As per intimation available with the Company, there are no micro, small and medium enterprises as defined in the Micro, Small and Medium Enterprise Development Act, 2006 to whom the Company owes dues on account of principal amount together with interest and accordingly no related additional disclosure have been made.
-This has been relied upon by the Auditors. - (b) Trade payables are non-interest bearing and are normally settled on 90 day terms. - (c) For terms and conditions relating to receivable from subsidaries, refer note 38.
+This has been relied upon by the Auditors. - (b) For terms and conditions relating to receivable from subsidaries, refer note 38.